Everyone Swears By Drinking Apple Cider Vinegar Before Bed, But Does It Really Matter? mbg Investigates

 "Many of these [cure-all] claims are not backed by large and long-term science-based studies," says Christy Wilson, owner of Christy Wilson Nutrition, a registered dietitian in Tucson, Arizona.
 "But despite the lack of research, there is a collection of small studies showing promise with respect to ACV as an alternative therapy to help with blood sugar and triglyceride management."

 A few small studies suggest that ACV may aid digestion and help you absorb vitamins and minerals better, says Wilson.
-One study showed that it may help with calcium absorption, and a 2013 study indicated it may lower glucose levels by helping your body process starch.
+One study1 showed that it may help with calcium absorption, and a 2013 study2 indicated it may lower glucose levels by helping your body process starch.

 But don't lose sight of the larger dietary picture: "What can help digestion is eating a wide variety of plant-based foods," Wilson adds.
 "So if the flavor of apple cider vinegar in a dressing or marinade encourages you to eat more vegetables like onion, garlic, and asparagus, which has a host of health benefits including prebiotic properties, that can help promote a healthy gut, good digestion, and a healthy immune system."